Skip Global navigation and goto content

 Gonorrhea: bacterial STI

-• Gonorrhea is a bacterial infection that is becoming more common than it used to be.
-It can be spread from person to person through sexual fluids, like semen and vaginal and anal fluids.
-Gonorrhea can affect the genitals, mouth and throat, and the rectum.
+• Gonorrhea is a bacterial infection that is becoming more common.
+It can be spread from through exchange of sexual fluids such as semen, vaginal, and anal fluids.
+Gonorrhea can affect the genitals, mouth, throat, and rectum.
 People who are sexually active should be tested regularly (once a year or before having a new sexual partner).
 Gonorrhea can be cured with antibiotics.
 Using condoms each time someone has sexual intercourse can prevent gonorrhea by preventing contact with sexual fluids during intercourse.

 • More information on gonorrhea

-• Herpes is a common infection caused by a virus that can spread from person to person through touch.
-It is so common that 1 in 3 people will have it at some point in their lives.
+• Herpes is a common infection (1 in 3 people will have it at some point in their lives) caused by a virus that can spread from person to person through touch.
 Not everyone who has herpes will have symptoms, so people don't always know they have it.
-It can affect the genitals, mouth, and the rectum.
+It can affect the genitals, mouth, and rectum.
 Testing for herpes is not routinely recommended unless someone has symptoms of herpes.
 There is no cure for herpes, but it can be managed with medication.
 Using condoms each time someone has sexual intercourse can lower the chances of getting or sharing herpes but condoms don't cover all of the skin that might touch during sexual activity.

 • More information on herpes